riatelab/osrm/README.md

 ## Description

 OSRM is a routing service based on OpenStreetMap data.
 See
 <http://project-osrm.org/> for more information.
-This package allows to
+This package enables
-compute routes, trips, isochrones and travel distances matrices (travel time and kilometric distance).
+the computation of routes, trips, isochrones and travel distances matrices (travel time and kilometric distance).

 This package relies on the usage of a running OSRM service (tested with v5.26.0 of OSRM).